akxcv/vuera/README.md

 }
 ```

-## Usage

-### Vue in React

-Using a Vue component in a React app is very simple!
-All you need to do is import your Vue component
-normally and just use it in JSX as you would use a React component:
+Now, just use your Vue components like you would use your React components!

 ```jsx
 import React from 'react'